Drainage Fabric in Gravel Drain

 Other Uses For Geotextiles:

 Even though landscape fabric is utilized as a biological barrier, geotextile materials are more often used in various applications that take advantage of their filtration abilities.
-For instance, road construction normally use these materials as permeable dividers between different layers of materials in the roadbed.
+For instance, road construction normally employs woven geotextiles as permeable dividers between different layers of materials in the roadbed.
 This, in turn, is similar to drain fields.
 Geotextiles are also commonly used to prevent erosion on hills and slopes because they form a barrier preventing soil from moving, while still allowing water to pass in and out of the soil.
 This form of passage eliminates the buildup of soil water pressure that can easily destabilize the hill or slope.

 Drainage Area in the Landscape

 The French Drain: